lbwfff/lncRNA_derived_peptide_in_HCC/README.md

 ## STEP1 Ribo-seq analysis
 The Ribo-seq folder contains the command lines we used for the Ribo-seq analysis, including trim for reads, removal of rRNA, mapping, and prediction of activated ORFs.

-In s2_ORF_Characterization.R we perform a preliminary characterization of the obtained ORFs

-In s3_build_peptide_index.R we constructed the indexes needed for proteomic analysis based on the results of Ribo-seq,
+In s2_build_peptide_index.R we constructed the indexes needed for proteomic analysis based on the results of Ribo-seq.

+In s3_ORF_Characterization.R we perform a preliminary characterization of the obtained ORFs

+## STEP3 Computational Proteomics Analysis
+We used the [Fragpipe](https://github.com/Nesvilab/FragPipe) platform to perform computational proteomics analysis, and the final parameters used can be seen in the fragpipe folder, which includes both sample annotation information and run logs. s4_MS_fdr_control.R is used to visualize the results of the FDR control of the [philosopher](https://github.com/Nesvilab/philosopher) and to count the number of mass spectrometry spectra obtained by different methods.

 ##